jcgr11/GBM-Simulations/README.md

 Finally, the function computes the simulated stock prices S_t at each time step by applying the GBM formula using the np.exp and np.insert functions to insert the initial stock price s_0 at the beginning of each row of the array.
 The function returns the simulated stock prices S_t.

-### Preparing and Vizualizing your results against to original mean return:
+### Refining and Vizualizing your results against to original mean return:
 * LAST_TRAIN_DATE = train.index[-1].date() - sets the variable LAST_TRAIN_DATE to the date of the last entry in the train DataFrame's index. train is a DataFrame containing historical data up until the last date of the training set.
 * FIRST_TEST_DATE = test.index[0].date() - sets the variable FIRST_TEST_DATE to the date of the first entry in the test DataFrame's index. test is a DataFrame containing historical data starting from the first date of the testing set.
 * LAST_TEST_DATE = test.index[-1].date() - sets the variable LAST_TEST_DATE to the date of the last entry in the test DataFrame's index.